jseun/dotscan/README.md

 Else, you may go directly to the section called *I don't have time for configuration*.

-In any case, you would need to install `doscan` using `go`.
+In any case, you would need to install `dotscan` using `go`.
 ```
-$ go get github.com/jseun/doscan
+$ go get github.com/jseun/dotscan
 ```

 ## Run the software as root